Getting Cited on Wikipedia: A Non-Manipulative, Step-by-Step Approach

 One of the most critical mistakes companies make is assuming they can directly edit Wikipedia to add their brand.
 Wikipedia has strict Conflict of Interest (COI) rules that strongly discourage people with close connections to a topic from editing that content.
 Company staff, marketing agencies, and anyone hired specifically to promote your brand should not directly edit Wikipedia articles about your company or add your information to other pages.
 Such edits are viewed with immediate suspicion and are frequently reverted by the community.
 Undisclosed paid editing is particularly problematic—Wikipedia’s guidelines explicitly forbid editing for promotional purposes without full transparency, and discovered violations can result in account banning and even blacklisting of your website as a source.
 Creating fake “neutral” accounts to sneak in brand mentions (sockpuppeting) is a severe violation that can backfire spectacularly, leading to harsh warnings and reputational damage.

 The ideal scenario is when independent Wikipedia editors add information about your brand because it genuinely enhances an article, not because you asked them to.
 However, if you do engage with Wikipedia, the proper channel is the Talk page—the discussion section attached to every Wikipedia article.
 Here, you can transparently propose additions, disclose your conflict of interest, and provide sources for independent editors to review.
 Some experienced Wikipedia consultants operate ethically within this framework, using Talk pages and the {{request edit}} template to suggest changes rather than making direct edits.
-The key is transparency and respect for the community’s autonomy.
-Your role is to make it easy for neutral editors to see the value in including your information by providing clear, policy-compliant rationale and excellent sources—not to force your way onto the platform.
+The key is transparency and respect for the community’s autonomy: your role is to make it easy for a neutral editor to see the value in your addition, not to force your way onto the platform.

-1. Cultivate Reliable Source Material – Before anything appears on Wikipedia, it must exist in the outside world.
+1. Cultivate Reliable Source Material First – Before anything appears on Wikipedia, it must exist in the outside world.
 Pursue traditional PR, thought leadership, and partnerships that generate independent media coverage in publications Wikipedia considers reliable.
-The goal is multiple write-ups from credible outlets that discuss your brand’s activities or achievements, creating a foundation for future Wikipedia citations.
+The goal is multiple write-ups from credible outlets that discuss your brand’s activities or achievements, creating a foundation for future citations.

 Good vs. Bad Brand Citations (Examples)